What We Know: Which Cruise Lines Will Require A COVID-19 Vaccine for Passengers and Crew?

 Holland America Line

-Holland America will require all passengers to have received the COVID-19 vaccine prior to cruising and to present proof prior to embarkation.
-Requirements for 2022 voyages have yet to be released by the line.
+For all sailings through February 28, Holland America will require all passengers to have received the COVID-19 vaccine prior to cruising and to present proof prior to embarkation Additionally, as of Sept 13, 2021, all passengers will need to present a negative Covid test taken within 2 days of embarkation.

 Norwegian Cruise Line

-Norwegian Cruise Line Holdings Ltd, the parent company of Norwegian Cruise Line, will require all guests and crew to have received the COVID-19 vaccine prior to sailing for all cruises through October 2021.
+Norwegian Cruise Line Holdings Ltd, the parent company of Norwegian Cruise Line, will require all guests and crew to have received the COVID-19 vaccine prior to sailing for all cruises.
 According to an official statement from Norwegian by, "requiring full and complete vaccinations of guests and crew, the Company believes it shares in the spirit and exceeds the intent of the CDC’s Conditional Sailing Order (“CSO”) to advance mutual public health goals and protect guests, crew and the communities it visits."

 P&O will require passengers to have received the vaccination prior to boarding its Summer 2021 UK cruises departing from Southhampton.
 Passengers must have received both doses of the vaccine (if applicable) at least one week prior to sailing.

-All passengers sailing with Princess will be required to present proof of vaccine prior to cruising.
-The line will allow a small number of unvaccinated passengers to sail on a case by case basis.
+All passengers sailing with Princess through February 28, 2022, will be required to present proof of vaccine prior to cruising.
+The line will allow a small number of unvaccinated passengers to sail on a case-by-case basis.
+Guests (regardless of vaccination status) must present proof of a negative viral COVID-19 test (PCR or antigen) taken within 2 days of embarkation.

 Regent Seven Seas